goblinnl/MCTS-Poker/README.md

 <h4>Why Poker?</h4>
 Poker is a non-deterministic game of imperfect information.
-Computers have had only limited success in games of this type so far, whereas they are playing at human grandmaster level in many deterministic or perfect information games.
-Poker is challenging because of a large number of interesting properties like incomplete knowledge, multiple competing agents, risk management, opponent modelling, deception and dealing with unreliable information.
+The current progress on Poker with computers wasn't a huge success, while in many other games, computer are at the same level as the human grandmasters level in many deterministic or perfect information games.
+Poker as such poses a very challenging challenge with a large number of interesting properties.

 <h4>Project State</h4>
 Currently in development, the due date for this project is (2015-01-30)